SourceCatalog#

 A 2D MaskedArray cutout from the background array. using the minimal bounding box of the source.

-The mask is True for pixels outside of the source segment (labeled region of interest), masked pixels from the mask input, or any non-finite data values (NaN and inf).
+The mask is True for pixels outside the source segment (labeled region of interest), masked pixels from the mask input, or any non-finite data values (NaN and inf).

 The mean of background values within the source segment.